simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 ## Balance sheet accounts screen

-This is like the accounts screen, except:
+This is like the accounts screen except:

 - it shows only asset, liability and equity accounts (see [account types](/hledger.html#account-types))
-- it always shows historical end balances on a certain date (not balance changes).
+- it always shows historical end balances on some date (not balance changes).

-It corresponds to the `hledger balancesheet` CLI report.
+It corresponds to the `hledger balancesheet` command.

+## Income statement accounts screen

+Like the accounts screen except:

+- it shows only revenue and expense accounts
+- it always shows balance changes in some period (not end balances).

+It corresponds to the `hledger incomestatement` command.

 ## Error screen